Introducing the Mixpanel Modeling Layer: data superpowers for product teams

 This rigidity is insufficient for sophisticated product teams.
 A gaming app and a banking app shouldn’t be pigeonholed into the same session definition.
 As a workaround, teams often have to track custom session events, leading to redundancy and maintenance overhead.

 Mixpanel offers sessions that are codeless, retroactive, and customizable, meaning you can build your own session definitions after you’ve already started tracking events.
 You can designate any event to define the start or end of a session or use a timeout-based definition set to any value from 1 minute to 1 day.
 This lets you experimentally determine the precise definition appropriate to your business, based on the events you’ve been tracking all along.

 Mixpanel also attaches metadata to sessions based on the events that comprised it, including event count and session duration.
 This allows PMs to drill down into custom session events with the same flexibility and precision as any other events they’ve tracked.

 The features described above are just a small taste of the value Mixpanel’s Modeling Layer brings to truly self-serve product analytics, and our work doesn’t end here.
 Over time, this powerful class of features will empower product teams to model their data perfectly for every analysis without blockers.
 Combined with our best-in-class segmentation engine, our modeling layer gives PMs the power to answer tough product questions in seconds rather than weeks.

-Coming soon: we will release the ability to enrich existing data by uploading a table of entities to provide more ways to filter and segment your data.
+New: We have also released the ability to enrich existing data by uploading a table of entities to provide more ways to filter and segment your data.
 Think: upload a CSV of video_id, genre, language, and creator and automatically join it against all historical events that had video_id.
 This unlocks analysis on video genres without having ever tracked them in the past.

 If you are currently a Mixpanel Growth or Enterprise customer and interested in the beta, please reach out to firstname.lastname@example.org